EduFdezSoy/claim-o-matic/README.md

 ## License

 Released under a MIT License; see `LICENSE` for further details.
-I will like to know what you do with this crap, if you ever use this for something.
+I will like to know what you do with this crap, if you ever use this for something write me at [yo@edufdez.es](mailto:yo@edufdez.es).

 &copy; 2021 Eduardo Fernandez